Last Updated on March 19, 2021 by Helga Dosa

 Strolling through Trieste is like leafing through a large architecture book.
-Walking by Neoclassical, Art Nouveau and Eclectic style palazzos.
-Imagining what the streets were like in the 19th century, at the height of the city’s prosperity, teeming with Germans, Hungarians, Levantines, Greeks and Turks, all dressed in their very different garments.
+Walking by Neoclassical, Art Nouveau, and Eclectic style palazzos.
+Imagining what the streets were like in the 19th century, at the height of the city’s prosperity, teeming with Germans, Hungarians, Levantines, Greeks, and Turks, all dressed in their very different garments.

 Piazza Unità, one of the largest and most beautiful seafront squares worldwide, is the ideal place for setting out to discover the various architectural styles featured in the town.
 High atop the town hall, two statues, Micheze and Jakeze, have struck the hour in Trieste ever since the end of the 19th century.
 During the day, the sun glitters on the gilding adorning Palazzo del Governo, while at night electric blue lighting magically lights up the paving at the point where the sea once lapped the shore.

 Trieste is a combination of different cultures and artistic expressions, starting with its Roman origins, testified by its theatre, the Arco di Riccardo and the Forum on the hill of San Giusto.
-If, however, you choose to head towards the town centre, as you go through the orderly Borgo Teresiano from Piazza della Borsa, you will find a host of palazzos in different styles: real architectural masterpieces in Art Nouveau, Neoclassical and Eclectic-style.
+If, however, you choose to head towards the town center, as you go through the orderly Borgo Teresiano from Piazza della Borsa, you will find a host of palazzos in different styles: real architectural masterpieces in Art Nouveau, Neoclassical and Eclectic-style.

 Trieste is, however, a city of fortresses, too.
 The town’s place of origin, Castello San Giusto, offers a spectacular view over the whole gulf.
 Another breathtaking view is found at the Castello di Miramare: initially a love-nest for Maximilian of Hapsburg and Charlotte of Belgium, the castle then became the setting for its tragic ending.
 Miramare is, in some way, a symbol of Trieste, in much the same way as the Faro della Vittoria is.
 Besides lighting the Port of Trieste, this lighthouse is a commemorative monument to the sailors who died during the First World War.